BlakeTrebelhorn/Dota2Learning/README.md

 So I'm back at it with the Support vector machines.
 I loading in my pickled linear SVM and tested it, and it still had an accuracy of about 59% like
 	before.
 I'd like to continue working with this one, but ~2 hours for training is a bit to long right now.
 So I'll try to speed it up - using PCA!
 ## Principle Component Analysis
+Took a break from this - I worked on implementing other kernels in the SVMs.
+## Linear and Polynomial SVM
+After tweaking the `C` value of the linear kernel SVM, it trained a lot faster.
+It also got a bit more accurate - ~60% so far.
+I also tried a basic
+	polynomial kernel, which took about 5.1 hours to train.
+This one will need some tweaking to fix.